matjus89/gd-dev-wizard/README.md

 The app inspired by the arpg game Grim Dawn.
 I've used materials available for modding in the game directory(constellations and stars images).
 Hi, It's Mateusz.
 I've decieded to create a little app for one of my favourite games.
 Grim Dawn Devotion Wizard features:

-unlock any star with just one click see all the bonuses gained from unlocked stars reset all progress with one click standard in-game unlocking/locking
+unlock any star with just one click, see all the bonuses gained from unlocked stars, reset all progress with one click, standard in-game unlocking/locking,

 Smooth zooming in and out thanks to panzoom library